4 Ways to Be a Cool Parent

-What the kids need at a moment like this is a parent who can keep his cool.
-A parent able to calm himself down allows a child to explore his or her full range of emotions without spiraling out of control.
+What kids need at a moment like this is a parent who can keep his cool.
+A parent who can calm himself down allows a young child to explore his or her full range of emotions without spiraling out of control.

-Many of the blow-ups between a parent and child is the result of parents who lose their cool.
-When a parent reacts at the level of a child, it’s bound to go bad.
+Many blow-ups between a parent and child is the result of parents who lose their cool, as though we’re the child.
+It’s easy to forget how to be a grownup in a tense situation.

 1. Focus more on yourself.
 This is not at the cost of your children, it’s for your children.
-When you are at your best, you are able to give the best of yourself to others.
+When you’re at your best, you’re able to give the best of yourself to others.

 2. In tense situations, do what you need to calm down without taking it out on the kids.
-Start by taking several deep breaths.
+Take several deep breaths.
 Get a drink of water.
-Walk a short distance from your child, or to another room and calm down.
+Walk a short distance away your child, or to another room and calm down.

-Not every situation needs to be addressed immediately.
+(Not every situation needs to be addressed immediately.
 In fact, one of the great tools for misbehavior is the delayed consequence.
-This gives you time to calm down and think things through.
-You might even talk to a few friends about an appropriate consequence for the given situation.
-Meanwhile, your child can think about what’s to come while the weight of the bad choice increases.
-This works especially well with older kids and teenagers.
+This gives you time to calm down and think things through, and your child can think about what’s to come while the weight of the bad choice increases.
+This works especially well with older kids and teens.)

 3. Let the child handle more of their own problems.
-When a child comes to you needing help with their homework, what do you do?
-Do you do it for them?
-Part of growing up is dealing with struggle – learning to accomplish any task takes effort and work.
-Homework is supposed to be difficult.
+Part of growing up is dealing with struggle.
 The more a parent clears the path for their child, the more that child is unprepared for the real world.
 It’s important to be alongside them through their struggle, but as a support, not a snowplow.

 4. Let natural consequences teach the lessons.
-Give up the goal of being liked by your kids—parenting is not a popularity contest.
-It’s not for wimps – it’s a sacred charge to be in charge.
+Give up being liked by your kids—parenting is not a popularity contest.
 Let the consequences do the screaming.
 They didn’t do their homework, so let the low score teach the lesson.
-Meanwhile, you are an understanding and empathetic ear for them to talk to.
-You get to support them, but not necessarily their choice.
+Be the understanding and empathetic ear for them to talk to.